 What do you need to keep you on track?

 6. Fake Yourself Out

-This includes driving!
-If you plan your route to or from work to go past your gym, you’re more likely to say, “well, I’m already here” and walk in.
+If you plan your route to or from work to go past your gym, you’re more likely to say, “well, I’m already here” and walk inside.

 Just showing up can be half the battle.

 This one has always been a challenge for me.

 My wife loves getting up early on weekends to run.

 I would much rather ride or run after work when I can.